artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

 #. **What is normalization and how does normalization work?**

-   Transcoding, or normalization, is automated through the use of preservation commands entered into the `Format Policy Registry <https://www.archivematica.org/en/docs/archivematica-1.6/user-manual/preservation/preservation-planning/#fpr>`_.
+   Transcoding, or normalization, is automated through the use of preservation commands entered into the :ref:`Preservation Planning tab
-   Bundled tools for transcoding include ffmpeg, Inkscape, Ghostscript and ImageMagick.
-The FPR comes with hundreds of format-specific commands which can be edited by the user.
+   <preservation-planning>`.
+Bundled tools for transcoding include ffmpeg,
+   Inkscape, Ghostscript and ImageMagick.
+The Preservation Planning tab comes with hundreds of format-specific commands which can be edited by the user.

 #. **How do I know if there are errors during ingest?**